jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Forms/Creating a Record.md

 ## Adding a form to the Jig

-We need to add a *form* component to our Jig, as it will be the container for the form input components.&#x20;
+We need to add a *form* component to our Jig, as it will be the container for the form input components.

 1. Go ahead and use IntelliSense (**Ctrl+Space**) to add a [form]() component to the `children` option of your Jig.
 2. Note the empty `instanceId` option.
 This is the unique identifier of your form.
 Set it to *simple-form* as we need it later to submit the form.